What's happened

 Leadership Instability and Power Struggles

-Manchester United's decision to sack Ruben Amorim underscores ongoing instability since Ferguson's departure.
-Amorim's public dispute over his job title—insisting on 'manager' status rather than 'head coach'—exposed deeper tensions with the club's hierarchy, particularly director of football Jason Wilcox.
+Manchester United's decision to sack Ruben Amorim underscores the ongoing instability that has plagued the club since Ferguson's departure.
+Amorim's public disputes over his job title and transfer authority reveal deeper fractures within the club's hierarchy, particularly between the head coach, director of football Jason Wilcox, and CEO Omar Berrada.

 Interim Leadership and Future Prospects